-On February 26, 2016, the Company completed the purchase of Simmons & Company International ("Simmons"), an employee-owned investment bank and broker dealer focused on the energy industry.
-The economic value of the acquisition was approximately \$140.0 million and was completed pursuant to the Securities Purchase Agreement dated November 16, 2015, as amended.
-The acquisition of Simmons expands the Company's equity investment banking business into the energy sector and grows its advisory business.
+On February 26, 2016, the Company completed the acquisition of Simmons & Company International ("Simmons"), an employee-owned investment bank and broker dealer focused on the energy industry.
+The acquisition of Simmons expands the Company's equity underwriting and institutional brokerage businesses into the energy sector and grows its advisory business.

-The Company acquired net assets with a fair value of \$98.7 million as described below.
-As part of the purchase price, the Parent Company issued 1,149,340 restricted shares valued at \$48.2 million as equity consideration on the acquisition date.
-These restricted shares cliff vest after three years, and the employees must fulfill service requirements in exchange for the rights to the shares.
-The fair value of the restricted stock was determined using the market price of the Company's common stock on the date of the acquisition.
+The Company acquired net assets with a fair value of \$108.2 million as described below.
+As part of the purchase price, the Parent Company issued 961,457 restricted shares valued at \$40.3 million as equity consideration on the acquisition date.
+Company employees must fulfill service requirements in exchange for the rights to the shares.
+The fair value of the restricted stock was determined using the market price of the Parent Company's common stock on the date of the acquisition.